April 30, 2015

 Select a Campus

-To select the time of day you would like classes in your search to take place, you can select a start time and an end time from the drop-down menus.
-These are located to the right of “meeting times,” under campus selection.
-These drop-down menus will be set as “Any Start Time” and “Any End Time” by default.
-To change the time, select the arrows on the right side of the box, and select a time from the drop-down menu.
+To select the time of day you would like classes in your search to take place, you can select a start time and an end time from the slider next to days of the week.
 All classes in your search will begin and end within your specified time frame.

 Select General Education Requirements, Credits,